birawaich/thu_mavi_eurovision/README.md

 Entry Point: `main.py`

 Quick description: Navigate towards the object designated with `keyword` in `main.py`.
+Set to **bottle** by default.
 If the object is not seen, it explores (no smart exploring i.e. no SLAM).

 Runs 3 Threads: